 Remove and discard the bay leaves and celery stalks.
 Add the cannellini beans, spinach, and pesto.
 Stir and add the pasta.
 If your soup is too thick, add a touch more stock.
 Taste for salt.

-Serve in individual bowls topped with freshly grated Parmesan cheese, a drizzle of olive oil and fresh basil.
+Serve the Minestrone Soup in individual bowls topped with freshly grated Parmesan cheese, a drizzle of olive oil and fresh basil.
 ENJOY